The Wagner Society of Ireland is a not

 interviews, films, and assistance to promising young artists.

-previous Newsletters (in .doc and .pdf formats) can be accessed by
+Our Newsletters (in Word and .pdf formats) can be accessed by

 clicking the link above.